hoangvvo/next-session/README.md

 });
 ```

-To use [Express/Connect stores](https://github.com/expressjs/session#compatible-session-stores), you can use `expressSession` from `next-session/lib/compat` if the store has the following pattern.
+You can use `expressSession` from `next-session/lib/compat` if the connect store has the following pattern.

 ```javascript
 const session = require("express-session");